International Project Grants Application Instructions

 - Read and follow all guidelines.

 Many proposals are disqualified each year because applicants omit a key step in the guidelines or ignore instructions.
-For clarification on applicant eligibility, e-mail email@example.com.
+If the applicant is unsure whether she is qualified to apply, e-mail firstname.lastname@example.org.

 - Proofread all work thoroughly.